-The main downside to self-publishing is that the author must do their own marketing, taking on the task of selling themselves and their work to get their book as much exposure as possible.
+However, the downside to self-publishing is that the author must do their own marketing, taking on the task of selling themselves and their work to get their book as much exposure as possible.
 Who knew that while we were sharpening our skills with English and creative writing classes, we should have also signed up for some business and communications classes too?
-It's not easy to stand out when thousands of authors are doing the same.
-Here are some tips that I have picked up while marketing my own books.
+Here are some tips for marketing your self-published book.

 1. Create a Professional-Looking Product

 Your book has to be eye-catching so that it stands out among the other books and looks like a book that you would find in a regular bookstore.
-Utilize self-publishing websites like CreateSpace to format your book.
-CreateSpace will develop both print and electronic versions of your books and format them into a professional-looking finished product.
+Utilize self-publishing websites.

 Also, give your books a decent cover.
 If you’re not an artist or don’t have the tools, I suggest Fiverr.
 Here, you will find freelance writers, artists, etc., who will create a cover for you for as little as $5.00.